 I purchased family shirts for the Mickey’s Not So Scary Halloween party from Etsy.
 There are so many items it took me days to decide what I wanted.
 Please pay attention to the size charts if you decide to order.
 I ended up ordering my daughter a size I would not have if I blindly just input a size without checking the chart.

 Walking shoes – You definitely need good walking shoes.
 That may seem obvious to most people, but I see women walking around in 3-inch wedges and I wonder how can they really get around all day.

 My sister had closed toe shoes but ended up getting blisters all over her heels.
 Definitely not good when you are walking several miles a day.

 Autograph book – If this is your first visit to Disney, you may want to get character autographs along with pictures.
 We did this when my daughter was younger, but have skipped it the past couple of years in favor of more rides.

-It is cheaper to buy a Disney autograph book before you leave.
-Amazon has a princess book and a dated book that allows you to document your character visit and a place for the picture too.
+It is cheaper to buy a Disney autograph book before you leave rather than in the parks.
+Amazon has a princess book for all the Disney princesses and a Mickey and Friends book that allows you to document your character visit and a place for the picture too.
 It is similar to ours which is several years old.